krutikabapat/Deep-learning-based-charclassification/README.md

 4.Add a random amount of blur and noise to the training images.
 The amount of blur should not be very high to make the character unreadable.

-5. Using the 36000 images generated,use 80% for training purpose and 20% for test data for Image Clasification.
+5.Using the 36000 images generated,use 80% for training purpose and 20% for test data for Image Clasification.

-6. Now, using a suitable CNN type, we have to train the data.
+6.Now, using a suitable CNN type, we have to train the data.

 **Output of Task 1**